maraxen/eVOLVERCLI/README.md

 The eVOLVER CLI is designed to facilitate use of the eVOLVER scripts usually called in through a terminal command and querying user input through a bash script for MacOS and Linux, and a batch script for Windows.

+The scripts assume this folder will be in a parent directory with the dpu and electron repos.
+You may need to modify the called paths for your system.

 WARNING: It is highly recommended you review the code of these scripts in an IDE and make sure you understand what you are running.

 It is recommended you fork and clone.
 I am a relative novice when it comes to Git, but my understanding it that Git automatically verifies hashes.
 If concerns remain, you can check signatures using the git log.ShowSignature configuration setting.